Alicia Alonso: Legacy

-Personal and death
+Personal life and death

 Alonso's sister, Blanca María "Cuca" Martínez del Hoyo, was born in 1918.
 Her brothers were named Elizardo and Antonio.
 She married Fernando Alonso in 1937, when she was 16.
 They had a daughter, Laura Alonso, who danced and taught with the National Ballet.
 Her first marriage ended in divorce in 1975, and Alonso married editor and dance critic Pedro Simón Martínez that same year.

 She died at Centro de Investigaciones Médico Quirúrgicas in Havana, Cuba, on 17 October 2019 from a health complication at the age of 98.
 She is survived by her second husband and her daughter, a grandson, Ivan Monreal-Alonso, who is a dancer and choreographer, and three great-granddaughters.
 Fernando Alonso died in 2013.

 Following Alonso's death, she was remembered as "dramatic, passionate and elegiac" in a tribute by Barbara Steinberg for Dance Magazine.
 Her funerals were held at the Gran Teatro de La Habana named after her.
 Alicia Alonso was buried at Colón Cemetery in Havana.